What is it?

-So, what do you get for the substantial sum - £4199 to be exact - required to own a 125 Duke?
-For this revised model, KTM has improved the engine so it now meets EU4 emissions regulations, but your average 17-year old is going to be more interested in the new, good-looking side-mounted exhaust.
+For the substantial sum of £4199 you get KTM's revised model.
+KTM has improved the engine so it now meets EU4 emissions regulations, but your average 17-year old is going to be more interested in the new, good-looking side-mounted exhaust.
 This helps the motor to produce 15PS, which is much the same as its rivals.

 Weight, then, is a key issue - and the Duke tips the scales at 137kg.
 Add in the extra heft of its now larger fuel tank with an extra 2.4-litre capacity over the old model and it’s not the most svelte in its class.
 No matter, the Duke’s gearing remains the same as before, so top speed is around 75mph depending on how much you ate while standing around with your mates before sloping off to double geography after lunch.